 COMPARISON OF NUCLEAR TECHNOLOGIES:

-A major advantage of fission power over fusion power is that the parasitic power needed to operate a fission power plant is much less than the corresponding amount of parasitic power needed to operate a fusion reactor with the same net electricity output.
-The lower parasitic electrical consumption of a fission power plant as compared to a fusion power plant substantially reduces both the capital cost and the cooling water requirement per kWh of net plant electricity output.
+A major advantage of fission power over fusion power is that the parasitic power needed to operate a fission power plant is much less than the corresponding parasitic power needed to operate a fusion reactor with the same net electricity output.
+The lower parasitic electrical consumption of a fission power plant as compared to a fusion power plant substantially reduces both the capital cost and the cooling requirement per kWh of net plant electricity output.

-This web page last updated June 22, 2016.
+This web page last updated January 21, 2022.